 More details and miscellaneous examples

-Spring Boot Interview
+Spring Boot Interview Q: What are Microservices ?

 A: Microservices is a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
 In a microservices architecture, services should be fine-grained and the protocols should be lightweight.
 The benefit of decomposing an application into different smaller services is that it improves modularity and makes the application easier to understand, develop and test.
 It also parallelizes development by enabling small autonomous teams to develop, deploy and scale their respective services independently.
 It also allows the architecture of an individual service to emerge through continuous refactoring.
 Microservices-based architectures enable continuous delivery and deployment.

 A: Spring Cloud Stream App Starters are Spring Boot based Spring Integration applications that provide integration with external systems.
 Spring Cloud Task.
 A short-lived microservices framework to quickly build applications that perform finite amounts of data processing.

 Q: What are the advantages of using Spring Cloud ?